Naga National Council: Demand for autonomy

 In a memorandum presented to the British Government in June 1945, the NNC demanded an autonomous status for the Naga region.

 When the report of the 1946 Cabinet Mission to India was published, NNC passed a resolution on 19 June 1946 at Wokha in Mokokchung division.
 It stated that it was against grouping of Assam in Bengal, and wanted the Naga Hills District to be included in an autonomous Assam in the independent India.
 It further emphasized local autonomy for the Naga Hills District, and a separate electorate for the Naga tribes.

-Talks with the Bardoloi subcommittee

-In November 1946, Gopinath Bardoloi, the Premier of Assam visited the district.
-The Nagas respected the Assamese politicians like Gopinath Bardoloi and Bimala Prasad Chaliha, and showed cordiality to Bardoloi in November 1946.
+In November 1946, Gopinath Bordoloi, the Premier of Assam visited the district.
+The Nagas respected the Assamese politicians like Gopinath Bordoloi and Bimala Prasad Chaliha, and showed cordiality to Bordoloi in November 1946.

 In February 1947, the NNC council passed a resolution at Kohima.
 As a result of this resolution, on 20 February 1947, it submitted a proposal for interim Government of Nagas, under a "Guardian Power" for a period of ten years.
 They didn't explicitly state who the "Guardian Power" should be (Government of India, the Provincial Government or His Majesty's Government).